 After losing a couple of key players early in free agency, the Ravens made their first free-agent signing, reaching a deal with Giants defensive tackle Chris Canty.
 That's according to the signed contract he posted on his Twitter.
 He unfortunately didn't include the terms of the contract in the pic.

-Canty, 30, brings a huge physical presence inside with his size (6 foot 7, 315 pounds).
+Canty, 30, brings a huge physical presence inside with his size (6 feet 7, 315 pounds).
 He was rated the seventh-best free-agent interior defensive lineman by Pro Football Focus.